 To the right is the exact same box as it would appear on a full size 300dpi a4 letter.

 This is one of my favourite techniques.
-A bleed edge is where the ink/design will run right to the very edge of a document page to give a full size design.
-Most home based printers and apps cannot accommodate a bleed edge, its only design apps and pro printers that can achieve it.
+A bleed edge is where the ink/design will run right to the very edge of a document page, giving the impression that it was printed from edge to edge.
+The truth is that it was printed past the edge of a bigger sheet of paper and then trimmed down to size so the ink/design really is edge to edge.
+Most home based printers and software cannot accommodate a bleed edge, its only graphic design apps and pro printers that can do it.

 Bleed is a great design technique allowing much more creativity and style to any document.

-Its something you should know because your print design will probably have one and your printer will specify the bleed edge measurement.
+Its something you should know because your print design will probably have one and your printer will specify the bleed edge measurement that they need.

-If you have a blue web graphic on screen (RGB), note that it will look different (dark blue) when printed professionally by the CMYK process.
+If you have a blue web graphic on screen (RGB), note that it will look different (light navy, almost purple) when printed professionally by the CMYK process.

-Is probably the leading creative software provider in the world.
+Adobe is the leading creative software provider in the world.
 Their software and file formats are industry standard for print design and printers (and web).
-You need to know the name because you need to know about their file formats as both designer and printer will use them and you’ll more than likely handle keep them as collateral:
+You need to know the name because you need to know about their file formats as both designer and printer will use them to create and print files.

-- .ai -adobe illustrator is a software program used to create vector graphics (primarily logos and illustrations).
+- .ai -Illustrator is a software program used to create vector graphics (primarily logos and illustrations).
 Vector graphics use mathematical equations to draw graphics and in doing so, create a graphic that can be resized to any size without distortion (eliminating file resolution problems).
 It’s a valuable file.